aarindave/EducationApp/README.md

-# 2025 FBLA Mobile App Development Submission
+# 2025 Mobile App Development Submission
-This is our submission for the 2025 FBLA Mobile App Development.
+This is our submission for the 2025 Mobile App Development.